 Note: If you’re under 18, the police also have to tell you that you have the right to have a parent or caregiver with you when you give the sample, and also a lawyer or other person of your choice.

 How long can the police keep my DNA information for?

 Once you’ve been charged with the particular offence, the police can store your DNA profile on a temporary databank.
-It can be kept there until your case is finished; depending on the outcome of your case, it then has to be deleted or can be stored in the permanent DNA databank, see below, “How long DNA profiles and samples can be kept for” and “Giving a DNA sample for the DNA databank”.
+It can be kept there until your case is finished.
+Depending on the outcome of your case, it then has to be deleted or can be stored in the permanent DNA databank (see: “Giving a DNA sample for the DNA databank”).